Deleting a System

 You can delete CloudFormation stacks at any time, with no loss of data.
 You might do this e.g. to save computing costs for a system not in active use.
-To recreate the stacks later, simply pick up the First Upgrade path at the Create Stack step.
+To recreate the stacks later, simply pick up the compute upgrade path at the Create Stack step.

 From your CloudFormation Dashboard delete all stacks associated with the system. as described below:

 If you followed the initial Setting Up instructions and have never upgraded, your system will have a single top-level CloudFormation stack whose name is the system name.
 Simply delete this stack.

 If you have ever upgraded the system, you will have multiple top-level stacks.
 Delete the stacks in the order shown below, waiting for each deletion to complete before continuing:

 Note: These steps will permanently delete all databases and logs.

 Replace (System) and (Region) in the instructions below with your system name.

 - Delete the S3 bucket tagged with datomic:system=(System) in region (Region)

 - Delete the DynamoDB table in region (Region) named datomic-(System)

 - Delete the DynamoDB table in region (Region) named datomic-(System)-catalog